/media/2rajrzdo/strategic-investing.png

 5. How often should I rebalance my ETF portfolio?

-Rebalancing every three to six months is ideal.
+Rebalancing monthly or every three to six months is ideal.
 This helps you stay aligned with the momentum strategy without over-trading, which could lead to unnecessary costs.

 7. How do I manage the risks associated with momentum investing?

-Use a tighter stop-loss (around 10-15%) and monitor high-yield spreads.
-When spreads are high, it's a signal to reduce momentum positions, as the market may turn.
+I also look at high-yield spreads.
+When spreads are high, over 4% it's a signal to reduce momentum positions, as momentum may turn.

 8. Can I use this strategy with any ETF?